 “It has been a fantastic ride through an incredible period of music history, which combined my two great loves … music and photography.
 Little did I appreciate, when my Uncle Alan encouraged my photography back in the 1950s, that this would lead me to photographing nearly all my heroes … and thrilled to be still finding new ones.
 A great never ending journey.”
 Michael Putland

-Half a century's worth of shooting has produced an exhaustive body of work - reflecting the eye of not only an expert photographer, but also an involved music enthusiast.
-From the editorial work for Disc and Music Echo, Sounds, Smash Hits and Q magazine amongst others, to the 1973 tour with The Rolling Stones that led to a long-standing relationship working with the band, Michael has also shot prodigiously for major record labels including CBS, Warner, Elektra, Polydor, Columbia Records and EMI.
-Relocating to New York in 1977, it was here that Michael founded the photo agency Retna.
-For his sixth decade in the business, Michael continues to shoot the artists he most admires - likely to be jazz, classical and world musicians, who have always provided an alternative narrative to his rock music portfolio.
+Half a century’s worth of shooting has produced an exhaustive body of work – reflecting the eye of not only an expert photographer, but also a devoted music enthusiast.
+From his editorial work for Disc and Music, Echo, Sounds, Smash Hits and Q magazine to his 1973 tour with The Rolling Stones which led to a long-standing relationship with the band, Michael has been face-to-face with some of the biggest acts in modern music.
+He has photographed for major record labels including CBS, Warner, Elektra, Polydor, Columbia Records and EMI and, in 1977, he relocated to New York where he launched famed photo agency Retna.
+In his sixth decade in the business, Michael continues to shoot artists he admires in jazz, classical and world music – musicians who provide an alternative narrative to his rock music portfolio.